 About Street Tree Planting

 Our annual street planting program aims to ensure a tree-lined, covered and cool streetscape that, once mature, will create a consistent, attractive avenue of trees of a similar size, shape and look.
 We will be planting street trees in approximately 77 streets across our city between 1 April to 30 June 2026, with street planting preparation starting from March 2026.
+This is Stage 2 of our annual street planting program, with Stage 1 planting recently completed between July and September 2025.

 Can’t find your street?